NEW Antibiotics In Societies – Online Panel Series 2020-2021

 - Stephen Hinchliffe, University of Exeter

 - Rijul Kochhar, Massachusetts Institute of Technology

-Antibiotic science, technology and infrastructures (17th December 10.30-11.45am GMT).
-To register for this event, please click here.
+Antibiotic science, technology and infrastructures (17th December 10.30-12:00pm GMT).
+To watch this session, please click here.

 - Komatra Chuengsatiansup, Princess Maha Chakri Siridhorn Anthropology Centre